bec-archer/SR80-Manuals/user-manual.md

 When a revoked device is opened again, it will show the Device Setup screen and need to be configured from scratch.
 The device keeps the same underlying identity (so it doesn't create a duplicate entry), but it'll need a new name, role, and admin PIN before it can be used.

-You **cannot revoke the device you're currently holding** — if you need to reassign your own device, do the reset from a different admin device, or use the **Reset Device** option in the Danger Zone at the bottom of Admin Settings.
+You **cannot revoke the device you're currently holding** — if you need to reassign your own device, do the reset from a different admin device, or use the long-press Reset Device gesture at the top of Admin Settings (see "Resetting a Device" below).

 #### Reactivating a Revoked Device